 But his new life still had lingering issues from his past.
 He had significant developmental delays and neurological issues when he was placed in myLIFEspeaks’ care; either from birth or from his birth mom neglecting him for days at a time.
 With physical therapy at myLIFEspeaks' Therapy Clinic, he was able to develop and grow.

 However, shortly after coming into myLIFEspeaks’ care, Frantzky’s health worsened and it turned out he had a rare strain of malaria.
 He was getting sicker and sicker and the medicine he needed couldn’t be found anywhere in Haiti.
 His future was looking bleak.

 This is where God provided one of the many miracles we have personally witnessed over the years.
 Through connections that were entirely God-ordained and several phone calls, within 24 hours a United Nations jet from the United States was meeting us at the Port-au-Prince International Airport, with the life-saving medicine for Frantzky.

-This opened the eyes of many in the village of Neply to see that if God loves Frantzky, a child with special needs, who was discarded and believed to be “cursed", enough to send an airplane with medicine to Haiti just for him, then God must love me too.
+This opened the eyes of many in the village of Neply to see that if God loves Frantzky, a child with special needs, who was discarded and believed to be “cursed" enough to send an airplane with medicine to Haiti just for him; then maybe God loves me too.

 After this, many Haitians' hearts were open to hearing the Gospel of Jesus Christ and many believed.
 In addition, because of Frantzky, the doctors and families who were involved in getting him the medicine were compelled to start a medical clinic at myLIFEspeaks to bring basic, yet life-saving care to the village and surrounding communities.